kyleGrealis/r-accessories/README.md

 # accessories
-repo of created functions or add-ons for existing packages
+Repo of created functions or add-ons for existing packages

+for example, adding a function to `table1()` to render strata % and p-values